mattlord/Docker-InnoDB-Cluster/README.md

 ## Container Usage

-You can either use the example shell scripts to create a cluster, or you can do it manually.
+You can use the example shell scripts (start_three_node_cluster.sh and cleanup_cluster.sh), [Docker compose](https://docs.docker.com/compose/) with the provided sample [docker-compose.yml](https://docs.docker.com/compose/compose-file/) file, or you can manage things manually.

 ### Security